 An A-mast seems a common equipment for rafts.
 We don't know of which wood, probably a local grown tree.
 An A-mast means a mast without need for shrouds.
 By the European vessels it is the stays and shrouds more than the mast as take the wind forces.

-But even if the most common mast tree in Norway is Fir and Pine, we have no reason to assume that the Incas have imported any Pinewood - and neither from Oregon.
+But even if the most common mast tree in Norway is Fir and Pine, we have no reason to assume that the Incas have imported any Pinewood - neither from Oregon.
 And as told: Eucalyptus, as today is very loved in South America, was still kept within Australia, until it came as an insect-resistant wood for ties to the railways.

 A replica of a Titicaca totora boat - made by Paulino Esteban, the RA2 reed raft builder of Thor Heyerdahl

-3): Lost themes without expectation for recover:
+4): Lost themes without expectation for recover:

 Navigation over an ocean

 But how did the inca-seamen find their way over the enormous ocean to its distant islands - sometimes filled with dense fog along the Humbolt Current, that is difficult to say - but they did.
-They did it so reliable and competent, that they were able to sail out with their later sovereign ruler - Inca Tupac Yupanqui and his army - and they could return him to his realm.
+They did it so reliable and competent, that they were able to sail out with their later sovereign ruler - Inca Tupac Yupanqui and his army - and they could return him to his future realm.

 How the Inca Tupac Yupanqui could steep down from his mountains and trust on a navigation with a full flotilla to some very distant islands in the Pacific, that is too a very interesting theme to ponder over.
 In some way he must have got experienced sailors as captains and pilots.